Skip to main content

 TRT is not a quick fix.
 Once started, it is usually a long-term commitment because endogenous production suppresses on exogenous T. Restoring native production after stopping is variable and sometimes incomplete.
 Fertility is suppressed on standard TRT and requires specific protocols (HCG, sometimes clomiphene) if you want to preserve it.
 These trade-offs need to be on the table before you start.

-What a real TRT workup looks like
+What a full TRT workup looks like

 A proper workup in Philadelphia, done before starting any therapy, includes: